 Miami-Dade County Public Schools will transport more than 60,000 students a day this school year, using a fleet of 1,300 buses on nearly 1100 school-bus routes.
-The service is for students who live more than two (2) miles from their assigned school and for special needs students.
+The service is for students who live more than two (2) miles from their assigned school and for students with special needs in some instances.

 Before school begins, parents/guardians of all students eligible for bus transportation will receive a post card from the school district identifying the student's bus stop and times of pick-up and delivery.
 Information on student bus assignments will be posted on the Parent Portal at www.dadeschools.net.
-The information on bus assignments on the Parent Portal is updated each night.
-Parents/guardians are encouraged to check the Parent Portal throughout the school year to obtain the most current information on their children's bus assignment.
+The information on bus assignments on the Parents/guardians are encouraged to check the Parent Portal throughout the school year to obtain the most current information on their children's bus assignment.